WRC Schedule

 The WRC started in 1973 with the inaugural season.
 Back then, the WRC looked much different to how it does today – the drivers were using different cars with vastly different technology.
 However, while a lot has changed over the years, the WRC schedule has remained mostly the same.

 The inaugural season kicked off on January 19 with the Rallye Monte-Carlo and concluded on December 2 with the Tour de Corse.
-The next season, and a few since then, have used a slightly altered schedule, seeing how the 1974 WRC season started in March and ended in December.
+The next season, and a few since then, have used a slightly altered WRC rally calendar, seeing how the 1974 WRC season started in March and ended in December.

 But despite occasional alterations to the WRC schedule, the season has traditionally started in January and concluded in late November.

-Each year, the WRC introduces a different schedule, meaning no WRC season is the same.
-However, while the Sports betting veterans have placed a wager on various tracks, a few stand out as the most prestigious, challenging, and exciting races on the WRC schedule.
+Each year, the WRC introduces a different World Rally calendar for the following year, meaning no WRC season is the same.
+However, while the sports betting veterans have placed a wager on various tracks, a few stand out as the most prestigious, challenging, and exciting races on the WRC schedule.

 After Covid-19 Details